chotchki/feophant/README.md

 I may have to implement unique indexes soon.

 Just took a trip down the rabbit hole of the postgres parser/analyzer/rule engine, wow that's a lot to understand.
 I'm probably going to attempt to understand the simplest case possible first.

+Based on more reading, selects are going to require a true tree structure to be generated.
+Need to figure out how much I want to do now vs later.

+**Path to 0.5**
+Did some reading on how the buffer manager works and my implementation seems to be firmly in the right direction.
+For the 0.5 release I plan to implement on disk writes.

 **Path to 1.0:** *subject to change*
 Need to support the concept of a table that can be read and written to, in memory.